elcicd/el-CICD-docs/foundations.md

 GitHub is a third party application for hosting Git repositories, and [github.org](github.org) is where el-CICD is currently hosted.
 This Project was developed using GitHub, and it is currently the only Git repository hosting application supported by el-CICD.

--*NOTE**: el-CICD considers it a priority to support other Git repository hosting sites, and it is currently a top priority on our TODO list.
+**NOTE**: The el-CICD project considers it a priority to support other Git repository hosting sites, and it is currently a top priority on our TODO list.

 ### [Jenkins](https://www.jenkins.io/)